Coherent Equalization of Linear Quantum Systems: Conclusions

 We have shown that this problem reduces to a constrained optimization with respect to one of the blocks of equalizer's transfer function matrix.
 Using the $J$-spectral factorization technique, we have developed a convenient parameterization of the class of suboptimal filters similar to the Youla parameterization of the class of stabilizing controllers.

 Also, this auxiliary problem was cast as a semidefinite program subject to frequency-dependent linear matrix inequality constraints, and a tractable constraint relaxation was proposed involving constraints over a discrete set of frequencies.
 In addition, the Nevanlinna-Pick interpolation technique was employed to ensure that the solution to the relaxed problem yields a physically realizable filter.
 A set of all interpolating filters was also obtained.
 In principle, coherent filters obtained this way are not guaranteed to yield an improved mean-square performance over the entire interval of frequencies.
-Therefore it is interesting to attempt to minimize the error power spectrum density over the set of interpolating filters.
+Therefore it is interesting to attempt to further improve performance, e.g., by minimizing the error power spectrum density over the set of interpolating filters.
 Another possible direction for future research is to find a trade-off between mean-square accuracy and information accuracy of coherent equalizers.

 The paper gives two examples of equalization of single mode channels.
 One of them comprises a static quantum system as a channel, and another one includes a quantum optical cavity.
 These examples demonstrate that coherent equalizers can be effective in improving the mean-square accuracy of the channel.
 We also showed that in the static case, passive equalizers are especially beneficial when the intensity of the thermal noise from the channel environment exceeds certain threshold.
 A linear matrix inequality condition has been introduced to predict such a threshold in a general case.